line/headver/README.md

 ### 3. {build}
 - The last part `{build}` is an automatically incremental number, and generally a build server stamps it.
-- If you cannot We strongly recommend to setup any auto-incremental counter system in front of any software releases.
+- We strongly recommend to setup a build server with auto-incremental counter system in front of any software releases.

 ## Tips
 - If your team is running a weekly sprint, middle number can be a sprint title as it raises per week. ie, `2104` can be a sprint for 4th week of 2021.